 The arrival centre faced significant difficulties in 2018 and 2019, mainly due to a lack of capacity both in the centre and in the overall reception system (see Types of accommodation).
-As a consequence of the shortage of places, the government had set a limited amount of asylum applications per day which was ruled to be in contradiction with national and international law by the Council of State.372 After this judgement all asylum seekers were thus accommodated on the day they made their application for international protection.
+As a consequence of the shortage of places, the government set a limit to the amount of asylum applications that could be submitted per day, which was ruled to be in contradiction with national and international law by the Council of State.396 After this judgement, all asylum seekers were thus accommodated on the day they made their application for international protection.

-However, in January 2020, the government decided again to limit the right to reception of certain categories of asylum seekers.
-Through its Instructions on the 'Modalities relating to the right to material assistance of applicants for international protection with an Annex 26quater or a protection status in another Member State' of 3 January 2020 (applicable from 7 January 2020 onwards), Fedasil limited the material reception to medical assistance for two categories of applicants:373
+However, in January 2020, the government issued new instructions on the 'Modalities relating to the right to material assistance of applicants for international protection with an Annex 26quater or a protection status in another Member State' limiting the material reception to medical assistance for two categories of applicants:397

-- applicants with a decision that designates another EU Member State as responsible for the asylum procedure on the basis of the Dublin III Regulation (Annex 26 quater), who have not been transferred to this competent Member State within the prescribed period, and who report back to
+- applicants with a decision that designates another EU Member State as responsible for the asylum procedure on the basis of the Dublin III Regulation (Annex 26 quater), who have not been